-The inverse electron demand Diels–Alder reaction between tetrazine and trans-cyclooctene (TCO) holds great promise in protein modification and manipulation.
-Herein, we report the design and synthesis of a tetrazine-based disulfide rebridging reagent, which allows the site-selective installation of a tetrazine group to disulfide-containing peptides and proteins such as the hormone somatostatin (SST) and the antigen binding fragment (Fab) of human immunoglobulin G (IgG).
+An inverse electron demand Diels–Alder reaction between tetrazine and trans-cyclooctene (TCO) holds great promise for protein modification and manipulation.
+Herein, we report the design and synthesis of a tetrazine-based disulfide rebridging reagent, which allows the site-selective installation of a tetrazine group into disulfide-containing peptides and proteins such as the hormone somatostatin (SST) and the antigen binding fragment (Fab) of human immunoglobulin G (IgG).
 The fast and efficient conjugation of the tetrazine modified proteins with three different TCO-containing substrates to form a set of bioconjugates in a site-selective manner was successfully demonstrated for the first time.
-Homogeneous, well-defined bioconjugates were obtained underlining the great potential of our method for fast bioconjugation of emerging protein therapeutics.
-The formed bioconjugates were stable against glutathione and in serum and they maintained their secondary structure.
-With this work, we broaden the scope of tetrazine chemistry for the site-selective protein modification to prepare well-defined SST and Fab conjugates with preserved structure and good stability in biologically relevant conditions.
+Homogeneous, well-defined bioconjugates were obtained underlining the great potential of our method for fast bioconjugation in emerging protein therapeutics.
+The formed bioconjugates were stable against glutathione and in serum, and they maintained their secondary structure.
+With this work, we broaden the scope of tetrazine chemistry for site-selective protein modification to prepare well-defined SST and Fab conjugates with preserved structures and good stability under biologically relevant conditions.